yzhong52/Microservices/README.md

 ### Running service inside minikube cluster

-Build docker image (for the docker daemon inside minikube).
+Build docker images for the docker daemon inside minikube.
-Create kubenete deployment and service.
+And then create kubenete deployment and service.

 ```
 eval $(minikube docker-env)